dronefreak/template_python/README.md

 Run `./install_scripts/install_system_requirements.sh` to install the system dependencies for this project.\
-NOTE: You need to have a sudo user for this.
+NOTE: You need to have a sudo account to run this script.

 ### Full installation using make